 And those system generated passwords?
 Hyron employees keep complaining in internal email how creepy they sound...

 In the original Suikoden, the Rune that Governs Life and Death works like this - it's pretty powerful even at the worst of times, but it grows stronger by devouring the souls of people loved by the wielder.
 Friends, family, 's all good.
 He doesn't have to kill them directly, but nor does he get to choose - the Rune itself seems to employ some form of probability manipulation to bring about the death of the loved ones so it can grow stronger.
 On the bright side, it's literally the most fearsomely powerful Rune that has ever appeared in any of the games, so hey, at least you got something OUT of all those tragically dead family-members and close, long-time friends...

 In Baten Kaitos Origins, Baelheit's machina is powered by afterlings, gigantic creatures that are the result of a failed experiment to implant pieces of a dead god into humans.
 It's never made clear if the victims are still aware.

-In Alundra, it's no coincidence that you gain new items whenever someone dies: Jeff is able to craft new weapons thanks to the spirits of deceased villagers who wants to help Alundra.
+In Alundra, it's no coincidence that you gain new items whenever someone dies: Jess is able to craft new weapons thanks to the spirits of deceased villagers who wants to help Alundra.

 In Xenoblade, the Mechon are draining the ether (basically the life-blood) from the slumbering god/titan Bionis and converting it into a universal poison for all life-forms that were born from the Bionis.
 It turns out they were doing this to stop the Bionis from absorbing said life-forms and using them to refill its life energy, making an even straighter example.